For the First Time On Record, Human-Caused Climate Change Has Rerouted an Entire River

 Nope.

-Chain of conclusions (Score:3, Interesting)
+Chain of conclusions (Score:3, Insightful)

 "The researchers found only a minuscule probability that the retreat of Kaskawulsh glacier — which retracted by nearly half a mile from 1956 to 2007 — could have occurred in what they called a “constant climate.”
 They therefore inferred that the events in question could be attributed to human-caused climate change."